Home » News

 Each year, Health Care Without Harm selects an annual cohort of early-career clinicians—connecting them with each other, subject matter experts, and partner health systems to support fellows’ ideas and equip them with tools for climate and sustainability-related education, organizing, communications, research, and leadership skills they can use throughout their careers to mentor the next generation of clinical sustainability leaders.

-“I am grateful for this fellowship because I can meet with people who are dedicated to talking about these issues and coming up sustainable solutions,” Smolen says.
+“I am grateful for this fellowship because I can meet with people who are dedicated to talking about these issues and coming up with sustainable solutions,” Smolen says.
 “Being paired with a mentor, I can gain a different perspective on projects or initiatives and learn about the strides mentors have made within their hospital systems.
 I am hopeful about what I will learn by the end of the year.”